CoericK/react-native-pushbots/README.md

-# react-native-account-kit
+# react-native-pushbots
-React Native Account Kit for Android and iOS (soon)
+React Native Pushbots for Android and iOS (soon)

 ## Installation